Published

 Homeowners in financial distress

-A quick sale to a cash buyer might be desirable if you’re behind on your mortgage payments and need to sell ASAP to avoid foreclosure.
+A quick sale to an investor might be desirable if you're behind on your mortgage payments and need to sell ASAP to avoid foreclosure.

 Investors usually don’t shy away from buying a house in financial distress because they pay all cash for houses.
 This allows them to close the deal before a bank or lender puts the home up for auction.